theupdateframework/taps/tap7.md

 that verify correct behavior, such as updating metadata in the expected order and blocking known updater attacks, these unit tests only work with the reference implementation.
 Conformance testing should instead work across different languages and platforms.
-In other words, the specification should endorse an official tool, compatible with any implementation, and cover how an implementation can be set up for conformance testing.
+To achieve the preceding aim, the specification can endorse an official tool, compatible with any implementation, and cover how an implementation can be set up for conformance testing.

 # Motivation